 Of which, the last two were approved.
-And the finally the no. 2 was selected because it communicates the message very clearly.
+And finally, the no. 2 was selected because it communicates the message very clearly.
 It includes the term ‘school’ to immediately address those who are looking for the bright career after school.
 It gives a practical reason to go for the subject.
 Secondly, there is a kind of verbal symmetry.
 Both the lines have 3 words each, and the middle word is ‘with’.
-And then the oxymoron in disguise, the first sentence begins with ‘Finished’ while the second with ‘starts’.
+Also, consider the oxymoron in disguise – the first sentence begins with ‘Finished’ while the second with ‘starts’.

 So, there are many tricks to form a catchy one-liner/tagline but, at times, they are explored when it’s too late.

 Words have the power to create a brilliant visual effect or positively astounding reaction.
-And, a copywriter is a warrior with an armour of words.
+After all, a copywriter is a warrior with an armour of words.

 He is Australia’s one of the most influential copywriters.
 He is inducted in the Adnews Hall of Fame.
-It is so because World acclaimed copywriter John Bevins always –
+It is so because the world-acclaimed copywriter John Bevins always –

 2. Believes there’s no hard and fast rule – It largely depends on the subject about which one has to write.
-You can begin writing instantly or take hours only in thinking.
+You can begin writing instantly or take hours thinkingof that.

-3. Takes readers as a priority – It’s good that you like your ideas but even better when you are sure that readers gonna like them too.
+3. Takes readers as a priority – It’s good that you like your ideas but even better when you are sure that the readers are gonna like them too.

 4. Differentiates between product and brand advertising – The former is about giving an impressive brief about the product, but the latter involves a sense of empathy with the customers.

-5. Writes when the mood allows – Mind and words should be in sync to bring out the best.
+5. Writes when the mood allows – Your mind and words should be in sync with each other to bring out the best of your work

-I believe copywriting is the easiest and the toughest job so far.
-Easiest because the interest can make the writer so engrossed into writing it that even they don’t recognize the effectiveness of the copy for sometime.
-Toughest because it can take a hell lot of effort to bring out that tiny yet terrific idea hiding so cunningly somewhere around.
+I believe that copywriting is the easiest as well as the toughest job so far; easiest because the interest-level can make the writer so engrossed into writing it that even they don’t recognize the effectiveness of the copy for some time.
+And it’s toughest because it can take a hell lot of effort to bring out that tiny yet terrific idea hiding so cunningly somewhere around in your mind.

 Read about the eminent copywriter David Abott and felt an urge to share the secret behind his verbal expertise.
 That’s how he goes about writing the copy –

-- Jotting down the phrases and words instantly coming to mind
+- Jotting down the phrases and words that instantly come to mind

 - Using extensive research so that there’s so much to say